 The FBI is examining 14 financial institutions.
 NPR's Dina Temple-Raston reports from the city where mortgage fraud may be the worst.

-DINA TEMPLE-RASTON: Here's the sound you probably most associate with Las Vegas:
+DINA TEMPLE: Here's the sound you probably most associate with Las Vegas:

 UNIDENTIFIED WOMAN: Cocktail?

-Law enforcement officials fear it is fast emerging as the mortgage fraud capital of America.
-Supervisory Special Agent Scott Hunter heads up the FBI's Las Vegas white-collar crime unit.
+TEMPLE: Law enforcement officials fear it is fast emerging as the mortgage fraud capital of America.
+Supervisoy Special Agent Scott Hunter heads up the FBI's Las Vegas white-collar crime unit.
 He says he's been fielding dozens of calls a week about possible mortgage fraud.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.